In the mood for comfort food? Velveeta mac and cheese it is!

 Add your own personal twist to mac and cheese to make the dish your own!

-- While it’s in the name of the dish itself, you don’t need to limit the pasta to elbow macaroni.
-Feel free to use other small-shelled pasta such as fusilli, ziti, penne, rigatoni, etc.
+- Try other noodles.
+You don’t need to limit the pasta to elbow macaroni.
+Feel free to use other small-shelled pasta such as fusilli, ziti, penne, rigatoni, etc. I love shells because it’s like little cheese-filled cups of heaven!

-- If you want a cheesier sauce, just add more cheese to it.
+- Make a cheesier sauce.
+If you want a cheesier sauce, just add more cheese to it.
 It can be any kind of melted cheese.
 It doesn’t have to be just Velveeta.
 I’m talking cheddar, Swiss, gouda, cream cheese, you name it.

-- Whether you’re not a fan of Ritz or just don’t have the crackers on hand, you can replace it with crushed French onions or croutons.
+- Try different crunchy toppings.
+Whether you’re not a fan of Ritz or just don’t have the crackers on hand, you can replace it with crushed French onions or croutons.
 Basically, anything crunchy works!

-- Make your mac and cheese more substantial and flavorful with ham, bacon, mushrooms, and onions.
+- Make it meaty.
+Make your mac and cheese more substantial and flavorful with ham, bacon, mushrooms, and onions.
+It adds flavor and more nutrition for a hearty and filling meal.

-- Spice it up with red chili flakes, sriracha, jalapenos, or hot sauce.
+- Bring on the spice.
+Spice it up with red chili flakes, sriracha, jalapenos, or hot sauce.

 - Pressed for time?
 That’s totally fine!
 Just skip the oven and enjoy the mac and cheese right after tossing the noodles and cheddar cheese in the sauce.

-- Want a fall-themed mac and cheese?
+- Fall-themed mac and cheese.
 Stir in 1/2 cup of pumpkin puree to give the sauce an autumnal flavor.
+It’s perfect for Thanksgiving!

-- Add ground beef, minced onions, and tomato paste to make cheeseburger mac and cheese.
+- Cheeseburger mac and cheese.
+Add ground beef, minced onions, and tomato paste to make cheeseburger mac and cheese.
 That’s 2 comfort foods in one!

 How to Store Mac and Cheese

-Place mac and cheese in an airtight container and freeze for up to 2 months.
+- To freeze.
+Let the mac and cheese cool completely.
+Then, place it in an airtight container and freeze for up to 2 months.

 Make-Ahead Velveeta Mac and Cheese